 - Use taste and odor repellents that repel raccoons but do not harm them.
 Saturate sponges or rags with household ammonia and place them on pie tins or plates in areas frequented by raccoons.

 - After making sure that there are no raccoons or other wildlife inside your home’s attic or in the crawl space under the floor of your house, securely close all vent screens and other openings in those areas with 1⁄4-inch hardware cloth.

 - Encourage your neighbors to take the same preventive steps as you are taking to deter raccoons.

 - If you find a pile of raccoon feces, put them in a plastic bag.
 Close it tightly, and put it in your garbage can.
 Wear rubber gloves and wash your hands afterwards.
 Raccoons are carriers of Raccoon Roundworm, which can infect humans, pets, birds, and small mammals.
 Thoroughly clean, disinfect, and apply a raccoon repellent to the area where you found the feces.

-- Do not try to touch, grasp, or closely approach a raccoon.
+- Do not try to touch or closely approach a raccoon.
 Do not let your pets approach them.
-Keep your dog on a leash at night when you take it outside for bathroom breaks.
+Keep your dogs on a leash at night when you take them outside for bathroom breaks.
 Raccoons are wild animals with extremely sharp teeth and are likely to defend themselves.